pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance-activity.md

   2. Declare a `car` variable and assign a new `Car` using the `x` and `y` as arguments
   3. Push the new `car` variable into the `vehicles` array

 That will take care of the cars.
-Now do the same thing for the trucks and motorcycles.
+Now **do the same thing for the trucks and motorcycles**.

 ---